Find out about Scottish Apprenticeships and Skills Development Scotland's role in delivering them.

 Scottish Apprenticeships benefit businesses, individuals and the Scottish economy.
 Apprenticeship jobs give people the chance to work, learn and earn to get the skills employers want.
 They give employers the critical skills to adapt, sustain and strengthen their business.
 Skills Development Scotland (SDS) administers Scottish Apprenticeships on behalf of Scottish Government, which incorporate:

-We’re Skills Development Scotland (SDS), Scotland’s national skills body.
+SDS is Scotland’s national skills body.
 It’s our job to help create a skilled workforce that’s ready to face the future.

-SDS administers the funding for apprenticeships training, on behalf of the Scottish Government.
+We work closely with Scotland’s industries to make sure apprenticeships meet their needs.
+We also administer the funding for apprenticeships training, on behalf of the Scottish Government.

 Discover how apprenticeships are developed

 Apprenticeship development involves employers, apprentices and people from different backgrounds.
 Through practical workshops, groups and consultation we develop apprenticeships that provides essential skills.